 The reasons why youth of color do not engage in traditional mental health services at rates that are proportionate to the need within those communities are complex — including limited access, social stigma, misgivings about the efficacy of treatment, and distrust of providers.
 Additionally, a lack of mental health care coordination with the broader health care system and other service providers fails to effectively engage the youth being served.

-TCP will provide support for the participation of one youth leader and a staff mentor from each of 12-15 grassroots or direct-service organizations in a virtual community (youth leaders to be selected by the respective organizations).
+TCP will provide support for the participation of one youth leader and a staff mentor from each of the 15 grassroots or direct-service organizations in a virtual community.
 TCP is currently scheduled to host activities of the Collective through December 31, 2021.
-A total of up to $300,000 will be awarded to 12-15 partners who meet the outlined criteria, with an average award of $20,000-25,000.

 Policy Director – Mental Health, The Children’s Partnership